paritytech/polkadot/roadmap/implementors-guide/guide.md

 [TODO: subsystems for gathering data necessary for block authorship, for networking, for misbehavior reporting, etc.]

 ----

+## Gossip Protocols

+A lot of a relay chain's communication happens via gossiping messages.
+To avoid this becoming an attack vector, we want to use [Bounded Gossip Protocols](https://github.com/w3f/research/blob/master/docs/polkadot/networking/0-overview.md#bounded-gossip-protocols).

+### Functionality

+Several components make up a gossiping system:

+* A network implementation, that contains things like the actual connections to peers.
+* A propagation pool of messages.

+When the node wants to gossip a message:
+* The message is put into the propagation pool and stays there until cleaned up.
+* The message is sent out to the nodes that it is currently connected to.

+When a new node connects to our node:
+* All messages in the propagation pool are sent to it, and we receive all of its propagation pool messages.

 ## Data Structures and Types